fiseni/SmartAnnotations/README.md

 ## Motivation

-Data Annotations are attributes that are applied to the class or members that specify validation rules and how the data is displayed.
+Data annotations are attributes that are applied to the class or members that specify validation rules and how the data is displayed.
 They've been around for a long time, and there is great support across various frameworks in the .NET ecosystem.
 There is built-in support in Winform/WPF controls (e.g., grid controls, edit forms), ASP.NET MVC/Razor Pages, EntityFramework, Blazor (support for validation attributes was added recently), and many other frameworks.
 If you're applying localization in your applications, annotations are a great mechanism to localize the labels for your properties and define how the data will be formatted and displayed (e.g., date formats, numeric formats).
 Keeping these concerns bundled with your models might simplify the usage significantly and you'll avoid duplication throughout your code.

-Having said all that, I'm a fan of annotations and tend to use them wherever possible.
-But, there is a "huge" downside of utilizing them.
-Your models become cluttered with these extra attributes.
+Having said that, I'm a fan of annotations and tend to use them wherever possible.
+But, the "huge" downside is that your models become cluttered with these extra attributes.
 For example, let's take this very simple model.

 ```c#
 public class Login